GMOD/jbrowse-components/website/docs/faq.md

 &password= component of the share URL), encrypts the session client side, and sends the encrypted session without the key to the AWS dynamoDB.

-This process, generates a URL with the format
+This process, generates a URL with the format:

 &session=share-&lt;DYNAMODBID&gt;&password=&lt;DECODEKEY&gt;